kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

         nameservers:
           - 8.8.8.8
 ```

+{{% alert title="Note" %}}

+Kairos doesn't use [cloud-init](https://cloud-init.io/). [yip](https://github.com/mudler/yip) was created with a primarly key on distro agnosticism - indeed it doesn't bash out at all (exception is systemd configurations, where it's implied you have systemd) and can be run also on minimal Linux distros, built also from scratch.

+The rationale is to put us in trajectory to have very minimal requirements - indeed our cloud-init implementation doesn't have dependencies, while the original  cloud-init depends on python, which, makes a deptree grow.
+The CoreOS implementation have general assumption of the layout of the system, which makes it less portable and wasn't fitting Kairos use-cases.

+{{% /alert %}}

 The extended syntax can be also used to pass-by commands via Kernel boot parameters, see examples below.